D3lyth/milestone-project-1/README.md

 ### Acknowledgements

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
-A few examples have been provided below to give you some ideas.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project - his feedback and encouragement has been invaluable.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
-- I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my husband (Rob), for believing in me, and allowing me to make this transition into software development and for testing out the website over and over again.
+- I would like to thank Nathan Parry, our cohort lead at Code Institute for his continuous encouragement, offers of help and assistance with troubleshooting various aspects of the project.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.
+- I would like to thank Iris Smok, our Cohort Facilitator for her continued support, the weekly stand-up updates and for keeping me on track.